hiun/hiun.github.io/index.md

 [work aims]

-I am broadly interested in exploring, understanding, and advancing intrinsic mechanisms and interactional effects of human-led and language-guided informational infrastructure, focusing on relevant yet understudied informational methods, systems, or environments.
+I am broadly interested in exploring, understanding, and advancing intrinsic mechanisms and interactional effects of human-led and language-guided informational infrastructure, focusing on relevant yet understudied informational methods, systems, and environments.
 Aiming for they to have the potential to be more viable and helpful at scale in the future.

 Personally, with this, I expect a more equitable world.